maniospas/smol/README.md

     => z
 ```

-This tells us that we are definining an integer addition with corresponding
+This tells us that we are defining an integer addition function with the corresponding arguments.
-arguments. `smo` indicates that this definition should be inlined everywhere.
+`smo` indicates that this definition should be inlined everywhere.
-Inlining is more optimization friendly than even simple C instructions
+Inlining is even more optimization-friendly than simple C instructions because,
-because, despite the illusion of data structures, those are for the most part
+despite the illusion of data structures, most of them are converted to direct variable operations
-converted to direct variable operations (e.g., `f__start__x` represent `f.start.x`
+(e.g., `f__start__x` represents `f.start.x` under the hood).
-under the hood) and therefore a bunch of computations can be dropped if they
+As a result, computations that don’t affect the outcome can often be dropped entirely.
-do not affect the outcome.

-The `=>` symbol indicates a returned value, whereas `@body` lets us write
-some C code directly.
-Variable assignment to the
+The `=>` symbol indicates a return value, while `@body` allows us to write C code directly.
+Variable assignments to the built-in data types are visible outside the C code as well.
-builtin datatypes are visible outside of C too.
-Notice how *smoλ* does not
-require semicolons to separate commands because how to do so is uniquely
+Notice how *smoλ* does not require semicolons to separate commands — this is possible
+because command boundaries are uniquely understood.
-understood.
-Functions end at their return statement or at end of file -
+Functions end at their return statement or at the end of the file —
-nested functions cannot be defined so you will see helpful error messages.
+nested functions cannot be defined, so you will receive helpful error messages if you try.

-Now on to the data types.
+Now, on to the data types.

 ```java
 smo Point(i64 x, i64 y) => @new
 smo Field(Point start, Point end) => @new
 ```

-These declare some data types.
+These lines declare some data types.
 The `smo` prefix indicates definitions
-that are going to be inlined.
-In general, data and functions have the
-exact same interface.
-The return statement for functions/data `=>`
+that will be inlined.
+In general, data and functions share the exact same interface.
-can yield either a single value or a tuple of values.
-For example, a 2D
+The return statement for functions or data, denoted by `=>`, can yield either a single value or a tuple of values.
-point could be defined per `smo Point(i64 x, i64 y) => (x,y)`.
+For example, a 2D point could be defined as: `smo Point(i64 x, i64 y) => (x, y)`.
 Starting with `@new` is a shorthand for returning a tuple of the inputs.

-How are values used?
-If you write, say, `Point p` you can access all
+### How are values used?

-named intermediate or final values per `p.x` and `p.y`.
-However, when
+If you write, say, `Point p`, you can access all named intermediate or final values using `p.x` and `p.y`.
-the whole point is used, its returned value is unpacked.
-For example,
+However, when the whole point is used, its return value is unpacked.
-writting `Point p1(p)` is equivallent to writting `Point p1(p.x,p.y)`.
+For example, writing `Point p1(p)` is equivalent to writing `Point p1(p.x, p.y)`.

-Conversely, when declaring functions/data types with other ones as
+Conversely, when declaring functions or data types that take others as arguments,
-arguments, these are unpacked to builtin values.
-For example, you can
+those arguments are unpacked into built-in values.
+For example, you can construct a `Field` from four individual values,
-construct a `Field` above from four values, from a mixture of two values
+or from a mixture like two values and a `Point`.
-and a point, etc. The syntax `Point p(2,3) Field(1,p,4)` is also valid,
+The syntax `Point p(2, 3) Field(1, p, 4)` is also valid.
-but you can add type annotations to prevent this issue - more on this
+However, you can add type annotations to avoid ambiguity — more on that later,
-later, but it is often zero-cost too
+though this is often zero-cost as well.

+### Final Notes

-Finally, put all your code in a `main` function.
+Finally, put all your code inside a `main` function.

-:warning: Calling conventions are **type name(arguments)**.
-Somehow,
+> :warning: **Calling conventions are of the form:** `type name(arguments)`
-this makes a lot of sense in terms of the language's design, but
+> This design choice makes a lot of sense within the language's architecture,
-more conventional syntax options will be added to the future.
+> but more conventional syntax options will be added in the future.